SetProtocol/STIPS/STIPS/STIP-009.md

     - assets: List of addresses of assets for initial asset whitelist
     - extensions: List of addresses of global extensions to be enabled

+2. createManager parameters are validated:
+    - If assets are defined, asset list must match SetToken's existing components

-2. A DelegatedManager is deployed with the ManagerFactory as the temporary `owner` until after initialization
+3. A DelegatedManager is deployed with the ManagerFactory as the temporary `owner` until after initialization

-3. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state
+4. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state

 ### ManagerFactory.initialize()